aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/021_deploy_eks_quickstart.md

 {{< admonition type=abstract title="Target Outcomes" open=true >}}

+{{< admonition type=warning title="IMPORTANT: Time Saving Automation" open=true >}}

+A new CloudFormation template can simplify your setup to one template run rather than three to automate both the EKS Cluster and Runner Fleet creation.
+You must skip ahead and do the steps in Prep Lab 2.2 for creating 'classgroup' and retrieving the Runner Registration Token from that group.
+Then running this template results in completion of Prep Lab 2.1 and 2.2.
+Prep Lab 2.3 will still need to be done.
+[UltimateGitOpsEKSInfrastructure.cf.yml (Click for QuickLaunch in AWS)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https://s3.us-west-2.amazonaws.com/gl-public-templates/UltimateGitOpsEKSInfrastructure.cf.yml)

+{{< /admonition >}}

 1. Create an EKS Cluster that is very cost optimized for training scenarios.

 2. Do so very quickly by leveraging AWS official Managed Infrastructure as Code known as “AWS Quick Starts”.